John Cameron Mitchell: Personal life

 In 1985, at the age of 22, Mitchell came out as gay to his family and friends, then did so publicly in a 1992 New York Times profile.
 His subsequent writing has often explored sexuality and gender.
 He is a Radical Faerie, and his experiences with the group influenced the making of Shortbus.
 Along with Shortbus stars PJ DeBoy and Paul Dawson and performance artists Amber Martin and Angela Di Carlo, he is a co-founder and DJ of the long-running New York City monthly party "Mattachine," named after the early American gay rights organization Mattachine Society.
-In 2022, he stated he was non-binary, clarifying later that he preferred the term "androgynous" due to non-binary being a negative term.
+In 2022, he stated he was nonbinary, clarifying later that he preferred the term "androgynous" due to nonbinary being a negative term, defined by what it is not.
 Mitchell continues to use he/him pronouns.

 Mitchell presently splits his home life between Manhattan and New Orleans.